RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 ## Strategy

 On production, Open Library practices [blue-green](http://blog.christianposta.com/deploy/blue-green-deployments-a-b-testing-and-canary-releases/) deployment.
 The purpose of a blue-green deploy is to gracefully deploy without downtime.
 Blue-green deployment is a 2-stage strategy whereby deployment is performed on a non-active secondary node (blue) without any changes being made to the primary (green) active node.
 Once it has been ensured that deployment of the blue node has completed successfully, a command is issued to switch the roles of the blue and green node (the newly deployed blue node becomes the green node).
-The previous green node may then be used as a secondary green node within a load-blanced pool until it is needed again as a blue node (as is the case with our setup).
+The previous green node may then be used as a secondary green node within a load-balanced pool until it is needed again as a blue node (as is the case with our setup).
 Open Library has two web nodes (`ol-web1` and `ol-web2`) which are load balanced using `haproxy` behind `nginx` (`ol-www1`).

-For Open Library, we have a haproxy load-balancer (`ol-www1`) which coordinates several services, including 2 instances of the openlibrary website (`ol-web1` and `ol-web2`) which it distributes balanced workloads to.
+For Open Library, we have a haproxy load-balancer (`ol-www1`) which coordinates several services, including 2 instances of the Open Library website (`ol-web1` and `ol-web2`) which it distributes balanced workloads to.
 During our blue-green deploy, we deploy to both `ol-web1` and `ol-web2` but we only restart `ol-web1` (our blue node) while `ol-web2` (green) continues to serve clients using the stable code.
 This way, if there is a problem with deployment, we can take down `ol-web1` and revert it to the software from the previous deployment.

 Caution: One of our two web servers (namely `ol-web1`, our blue node) is effectively being recommissioned as a staging server during deployment.
 This means that additional stress will be applied to `ol-web2` in the event where `ol-web1` experiences a failure and goes offline.
 Therefore, it is not advised to deploy during periods of high user traffic.